g3nj1z/coolscan/README.md

 :white_check_mark: multiple tools are used to check for the same vulnerabilities, allowing you to effectively hone in on false positives.

-:white_check_mark: some of the tools inclide:
+:white_check_mark: some of the tools include:

         Active Reconnaissance:
         1-) whois
         2-) dig